-Once your child has received a third notification of truancy after accruing a seventh truancy event, the California Education Code identifies your child as a habitual truant.
+Once your child has received a third notification of truancy after accruing a seventh truancy event, your child is classified as a habitual truant.
 At this point, the school is required to hold a School Attendance Review Team (SART) meeting with you.
-At that meeting an attendance contract, including supports, will be discussed and signed and your child will be assigned to the school's truancy abatement program [Education Code §§ 48260, 48261, 48262].
+At that meeting an attendance contract, including supports, will be discussed and signed and your child will be assigned to the school's truancy abatement program

-Notification of Determination as an Habitual Truant
+Notification of Determination as a Habitual Truant

 - Letter #3 sent via email, regular mail, or delivered in person .
 In addition, a parent may be asked to sign the letter in person. - A student must be notified a third time once they have accrued a seventh (7) truancy event.
 Student is identified as a Habitual Truant. - SART meeting held with student, parent, teacher advisor, and Principal.
-If not already on file, an Attendance Contract must be signed at this meeting. - $\circ~$ Student will be assigned, with or without parent consent, to the school's truancy abatement program. - If the parent and/or guardian fails to respond in 10 days or does not attend the scheduled conference, the matter may be referred to the Aspire Student Attendance Review Board (SARB).
+If not already on file, an Attendance Contract must be signed at this meeting. - Student will be assigned, with or without parent consent, to the school's truancy abatement program. - If the parent and/or guardian fails to respond in 10 days or does not attend the scheduled conference, the matter may be referred to the Aspire Student Attendance Review Board (SARB).

-The school's SART will consist of:
+The school's SARB will consist of: